Tradition stymied: A year unlike any since WWII for Augusta

 “We obviously do a lot of business that week,” said Mark Cumins, who 35 years ago co-founded one of the city’s most famous restaurants, TBonz steakhouse, right down the road from Augusta National Golf Club.
 “But it’s not just the money.
 People have been coming for a long time.
 We like ‘em.
 Even though it’s a busy, busy, busy week, it’s a good time.
 That’s what makes the Masters special.”

 Of course, this tradition unlike any other is on hold at the moment.
-The coronavirus pandemic has killed thousands, forced nearly everyone to hunker down in their homes, and shut down sporting events around the world. in he upcoming weeks, The Associated Press will look at the impact of the cancellation or postponement of some of the iconic sporting events is having on cities and communities.
+The coronavirus pandemic has killed thousands, forced nearly everyone to hunker down in their homes, and shut down sporting events around the world.
+In upcoming weeks, The Associated Press will look at how the cancellation or postponement of iconic sporting events impacts cities and communities.

 For the first since a three-year hiatus during World War II, the Masters won’t be held in its usual slot on the calendar, serving as sort of an unofficial kickoff to spring.